Garbage Collector – MIDI Expression and Switching Device

-The Oscillator Devices Garbage Collector is a series of MIDI to expression converter and footswitch emulators.
-They can control up to four effects devices with expression pedal inputs or inputs for external foot switches (e.g. tap tempo) via MIDI.
-Garbage Collector’s can be synced to MIDI clock, allowing time-based effects to sync to either tap tempo (footswitch emulator) or LFO waveforms (MIDI to expression converter).
+The Oscillator Devices Garbage Collector is a series of MIDI to expression converter and MIDI footswitch emulators.
+Control up to two effects devices with expression pedal inputs or inputs for external foot switches (e.g. tap tempo) via MIDI.
+Garbage Collectors can sync to MIDI clock, allowing time-based effects to sync to either tap tempo (MIDI footswitch emulator) or LFO waveforms (MIDI to expression converter).

 Features:

-• MIDI to expression converter with up to four expression outputs
+• MIDI to expression converter with up to two expression outputs

-• Footswitch Emulators with two switches per TRS
+• MIDI footswitch emulators with two switches per TRS

-• High voltage and AC switching (Only Garbage Collector 3)
+• High voltage and AC switching with isolated GND

 • MIDI clock synchronous LFO waveforms for modulation of the MIDI to expression converter

-• MIDI clock synchronous switching of the footswitch emulators
+• MIDI clock synchronous switching of the MIDI footswitch emulators

 • Multicolored LEDs for status indication